symon-ai/target-snowflake/README.md

 Notes:
 * To use external stages you need to define `s3_bucket` and `stage` values in `config.json` as well.
 * The `encryption` option is optional and used for client side encryption.
-* If you want client side encryption enabled you need to define the same master key in the target `config.json`.
+* If you want client side encryption enabled you need to define the same master key in the export `config.json`.
 * Instead of `credentials` you can also use [storage_integration](https://docs.snowflake.com/en/sql-reference/sql/create-storage-integration.html)

 Further details below in the Configuration settings section.

 ### Configuration settings

-Running the the target connector requires a `config.json` file.
+Running the the export connector requires a `config.json` file.
 Example with the minimal settings:

    ```json
    {